shabin5785/react-notes/Notes_1.md

 - reselect "selects" part of state that we need and memoize it so that we can save on re renders

 - createStucturedSelector from reselect can automatically pass top level state to selectors.

+- if in connect method, if we dont pass mapDipatch fn as second arg, connect by default passes dispatch method to props.
+We can use this to create any action call, instead of using mapDispatchToProps.